RenataDzotova/WeatherForecast/README.md

 ■ Tools/Language used
-The app is based on next.js.
+The app is based on Javascript next.js and CSS.
 Additional tools used: styled-components, axios, OpenWeatherMap API.